 But many people do have fantasies about getting back together.
 They talk about what they did wrong and wonder if they’d still be together if they’d only tried harder.
 That kind of question is hard to face.
 Yet sometimes couples often don’t want to do the hard work of letting go.
 So, they continue sleeping together, meeting late at night at Sonic, or spending significant time together…even if they know they’re holding on to a memory of what was and no longer is.

 Is it normal grieving or have I made a mistake?

-Here are some questions to consider when you’re uncertain.
+Here are some questions to consider when you’re uncertain about your breakup.

-1) Are you afraid of being alone or simply lonely?
+1) Are you afraid of being alone or are you simply lonely?

 2) Are you romanticizing or idealizing the relationship that was?

-Try to be more reality-focused on the positives of your ex and consider the changes they have made; quote those reasons to yourself when you’re considering giving it a go rather than the more romantic memories.
+Try to be more reality-focused on the positives of your ex and the changes they’ve made; quote those reasons to yourself when you’re considering rebooting the relationship rather than the more romantic memories.
 “He has a steady job now and seems to have matured.”
 “She’s much more giving than she used to be.”

 But remember that your own changes, your own growth are the only things that you have control over.
 If you do try again, give the “new” relationship between the two of you time to develop to see if you can build and maintain fresh patterns of communication and behavior.
 This will give you confidence that this relationship has far more healthy potential.

 3) Do you believe you and your ex have the capacity to fully forgive?